fusioncms/fusioncms/README.md

 - **--charset[=CHARSET]:** Assign the database charset to be used during installation.
 Can be used in combination with the `--quick` flag.
 - **--collation[=COLLATION]:** Assign the database collation to be used during installation.
 Can be used in combination with the `--quick` flag.

+## Versioning
+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/fusioncms/fusioncms/tags).

 ## Contributing
 Thank you for considering contributing to FusionCMS!
 The contribution guide can be found in the [CONTRIBUTING.md](CONTRIBUTING.md) file here in the repository.